 Hard to reach

 These are just a few examples.
 On a daily basis I see posts on social media or on Tripadvisor of people who booked a flight ticket on a ticket broker’s website and they cannot reach them while they have an issue and/or question(s).
 Customer dissatisfaction all over the place.
-Although now with Corona we are in an exceptional situation, the true nature of ticket broker sites is: low prices, low service.
+Although with the pandemic, we were in an exceptional situation, the true nature of ticket broker sites is: low prices, low service.
 Or in many cases, no service at all.
 Something I knew for years, but now many people find out in a nasty way.
 With this article I would like to prevent you to have such disappointing experience.
 Holidays should be fun.
 Or at least purchase with ticket brokers with the right expectations.

 You may be lucky but it is a gamble.
 When shit hits the fan.
 I usually prefer to book via a travel agency or otherwise direct with the airline.
 Trust me, you will get a lot more service with a professional travel agent.
 And contrary what a lot of people think, the price will be the same, sometimes even cheaper.
 If more expensive then usually the conditions are a lot better.
 At least you can reach them and always ask for support.
 That’s their job, let them do the work and use their expertise and contacts.
 A well-spent EUR 35 booking fee if you’re asking me.